gummiebearz/gummiebearz/README.md

 ### :speech_balloon: Something about me
 Call me gumball. :whale:

 Every code that I have written is an adventure because I have stumbled on many rocks, and some of them are challenging to step over.
-For me, who have been so accustomed to using Windows, have decided to switch to a completely different OS (*Linux*) and IDE (*Neovim*).
+I am glad that I, who have been so accustomed to using Windows, have decided to switch to a different OS (**Linux**) and IDE (**Neovim**), though using them was extremely painful at first.

 ## *Programming is enjoyable, and `bugs` :bug: make it even more interesting!*